E-invoicing in Malaysia | LHDN E-invoice

 Our AutoCount E-Invoice Solution automates the generation and submission of consolidated and self-billed e-invoices directly from the AutoCount E-Invoice Solution.
 In case the LHDN MyINVOIS server experiences downtime, the Autocount E-Invoice Portal (AIP) will keep trying to submit all e-invoices to LHDN until they are successfully processed.
 This solution streamlines the invoice submission process to LHDN without manual intervention, making it fully automated.

-Buy AutoCount Accounting or AutoCount Cloud Accounting to take advantage of the e-invoice promotion?
+Buy AutoCount Accounting or AutoCount Cloud Accounting to take advantage of the e-invoice promotion

-E-invoice Explain video
+E-invoice Overview video

 in Mandarin